Chapter 8 Advising Travelers with Specific Needs

 - Accessing health care abroad and the need to consider travel health and evacuation insurance

-- Packing a travel health kit that includes an extra supply of usual prescriptions and over-the-counter medications
+- Packing a carry-on travel health kit that includes an extra supply of usual prescriptions and over-the-counter medications

 - Insect precautions